amogkam/batch-inference-benchmarks/ray/README.md

 **Throughput**: 2658.314 img/sec

+## 10 TB

+We scale up to even more nodes for inference on 10 TB data.
+Since deep learning workloads are often memory contrained, we use a heterogenous cluster consisting of some GPU nodes and some CPU-only nodes to fully maximize throughput and GPU utilization.

+The cluster consists of:
+- 10 `g4dn.12xlarge` instances
+- 10 `m5.16xlarge` instances

+**Throughput** 11580.958 img/sec

 ## Microbenchmark
 Run a microbenchmark that reads from S3 and does a dummy preprocessing step with `time.sleep(1)`.